francijpg/rn-coderhouse-final-project/README.md

-# rn-coderhouse-final-project
+# Chat-App

-### This is a simple chat application for the final project of the react native course taught by the coderhouse platform.
+## This is a simple chat application for the final project of the react native course taught by the coderhouse platform.
 At a technical and functional level, its characteristics include:

 ### Functional summary

 1. Identify and register a user in the app through their email.
-2. Participate in an open chat, which identifies the origin from different accounts
+2. Participate in an open chat, which identifies the origin from different accounts.
 3. Allows you to use your device's camera to update your profile picture.

 ### Technical summary

-1. Has data persistence with AsyncStorage
+1. Has data persistence with AsyncStorage.
-2. Reusable components
+2. Reusable components.
-3. State handling with Redux
+3. State handling with Redux.
-4. Use of custom Hooks
+4. Use of custom Hooks.
 5. BAAS using Firebase Authentication, Storage and FireStore services.
-6. API consumption
+6. API consumption.
-7. Navigation and privacy control between app views thanks to React Navigation
+7. Navigation and privacy control between app views thanks to React Navigation.
-8. Handling environment variables
+8. Handling environment variables.
 9. Use of design patterns such as: mediator and dependency injection.

 ##  IMPORTANT